michalroj/ontologies/README.md

-# ontologies - repository which will contain a set of useful ontologies
+Ontologies - a repository which will contain a set of useful ontologies